 So, to upgrade to a beta PageSeeder, use the following URL but replace

 [ver.num~ber] with a valid beta identifier:

-When first upgrading from 5.7, configure Tomcat 8 as follows (if upgraded to Open JDK 8 or later remove -XX:MaxPermSize=128m when prompted):
+When first upgrading from 5.7, configure Tomcat 8 as follows (if upgraded to Open JDK 8 or higher remove -XX:MaxPermSize=128m when prompted):

 Start the PageSeeder service as follows:

-After the update, it may take a few minutes for the database to start.
+After the update, it might take a few minutes for the database to start.
 To check the progress, or if PageSeeder fails to start, view the log file.

 During the update any warnings such as